 Outside of family, the government is the best place to turn if you need money now that you don’t have to pay back.

-However, the federal government says they do not award individuals grants or “free money” for bills or personal use.
+However, the federal government claims they do not award individuals grants or “free money” for bills or personal use.

 So, how could both of these statements be true?